dotnet/docs/docs/standard/serialization/system-text-json-source-generation-modes.md

 This information is referred to as *metadata*.

-## Metadata collection

 By default, `JsonSerializer` collects metadata at run time by using [Reflection](../../csharp/programming-guide/concepts/reflection.md).
 Whenever `JsonSerializer` has to serialize or deserialize a type for the first time, it collects and caches this metadata.
 The metadata collection process takes time and uses memory.

+## Source generation - metadata collection mode

 You can use source generation to move the metadata collection process from run time to compile time.
 During compilation, the metadata is collected and source code files are generated.
 The generated source code files are automatically compiled as an integral part of the application.
 This compile-time metadata collection eliminates run-time metadata collection, which improves performance of both serialization and deserialization.

-## Source generation limitations and known issues
+### Source generation limitations

-Source generation mode supports supports only `public` and `internal` accessors, and it doesn't support init-only properties.

-### public and internal accessors

-Reflection mode supports the use of non-`public` accessors for `public` properties.
+Reflection mode supports the use of non-public accessors for public properties.
 For example, you can apply [[JsonInclude]](xref:System.Text.Json.sSerialization.JsonIncludeAttribute) to a `private` setter or an `internal` getter.
 Source generation mode supports only `public` or `internal` accessors.
 Use of `[JsonInclude]` on non-`public` accessors in source generation mode results in a `NotSupportedException` at run time.

+Source generation doesn't support deserialization to init-only properties.
+This is because the metadata-only mode required for deserialization can't express the required initialization statically in source code.
+The reflection serializer can use run-time reflection to set properties after construction.

 In both reflection and source generation modes: